-- 1. Visit dell.com/support - 2.
+- 1. Go to dell.com/support. - 2.
 Select your support category. - 3.
-Verify your country or region in the Choose a Country/Region drop-down menu at the top of page. - 4.
+Verify your country or region in the Choose a Country/Region drop-down list at the bottom of the page. - 4.
 Select the appropriate service or support link based on your need.